 How to activate your iPhone if you're switching from Android

 Apple has recently made it much easier to move from Android to iOS with the new Move to iOS app, available in the Google Play Store.
 You need to download it to your Android device and open it.
-Then, on your iOS device you'll need to look for the Apps & Data screen during setup, which will only appear if your device is running iOS 9.
+Then, on your iOS device you'll need to look for the Apps & Data screen during setup, which will only appear if your device is running iOS 9 or later.

 On your Android device, read the terms and conditions and then tap Agree to continue.
 Tap Next when you see the Find Your Code screen.
 Then go back to your iOS device on the Move from Android screen and tap Continue.
 You should then see a ten-digit code that you need to enter on your Android device.

 You can now select the content on your Android device that you would like to transfer to your new iPhone.
 Once you've picked everything you want, tap Next and leave both phones alone until the loading bar on your iPhone is complete.
 It could take quite a while to complete so don't be impatient and click anything before it's done as you may lose progress and have to start again.

 You can then follow the onscreen instructions to finish setting up your iPhone.